Sriharsha-hatwar/BasicBERT/readme.md

 ## Run

 We're preparing our code and pre-trained models.
 Will be ready soon.
-In the mean time, you could check out our work at [EACL 2023](https://github.com/liyucheng09/MetaphorFrame), where we provide a ready-to-use model that can be easily applied on your own data.
+In the mean time, you could check out our work at [EACL 2023](https://github.com/liyucheng09/MetaphorFrame), where we provide a ready-to-use metaphor detection model that can be easily applied on your own data.

 ## License